-If you charged with intentional assault and battery the Assistant District Attorney must prove three elements to get an assault and battery conviction.
+The Assistant District Attorney must prove three elements to get an assault and battery conviction.

-Reckless Assault and Battery is when the defendant did not intend to touch the victim yet still did.
-In order to get a conviction for a reckless assault and battery the Assistant District Attorney must prove two elements
+Reckless is when the defendant did not intend to touch the victim yet still did.
+In order to get a conviction the Assistant District Attorney must prove two elements

-2. and it must be proven that the person’s actions were a reckless conduct.
+- It must be proven that the person’s actions were a reckless conduct.
 In order to prove that it was a reckless conduct it has to be more than a negligent conduct and that the person know or should have known the actions was likely going to hurt someone yet did so anyway.

-In reckless assault and battery cases defense include arguing the the person was not injured or that the person did not intention engage in reckless conduct.
+Other defenses include arguing the the person was not injured or that the person did not intention engage in reckless conduct.